bormaxi8080/osint-timeline/DRAFT.md

 sel2pup - The converter from Selenium IDE to Puppeteer: https://github.com/yuzutas0/sel2pup

+ISeeYou is a Bash and Javascript tool to find the exact location of the users during social engineering or phishing engagements.
+Using exact location coordinates an attacker can perform preliminary reconnaissance which will help them in performing further targeted attacks: https://github.com/Viralmaniar/I-See-You

 Frown provides a user-friendly interface to visualize the status of all open connections for a user at a certain moment: https://github.com/blasrodri/frown

 H4X-Tools - Open source toolkit for scraping, OSINT and more: https://github.com/vil/H4X-Tools